deadpixi/libtmt/README.rst

 Characters and lines moved off the side or bottom of screen are lost.

-Note that most users find blinking text annoying, and it can be dangerous for people who suffer from epilepsy.
+Note that most users find blinking text annoying, and it can be dangerous for those who suffer from epilepsy and other conditions.

 Known Issues
 ============